Anyolite/anyolite/README.md

 Anyolite allows for wrapping Crystal classes and functions into Ruby with little effort.
 This way, Ruby can be used as a scripting language to Crystal projects, with the major advantage of a similar syntax.

-This project is currently in active development, so please report any bugs or missing relevant features.

 Useful links for an overview:
 * Demo project: https://github.com/Anyolite/ScapoLite
 * Wiki: https://github.com/Anyolite/anyolite/wiki